Community Worker Program (C101)

 - community organizing, activism and advocacy

-- community development, project design and proposal-writing
+- community development, project design and funding

 - policy analysis and rights-based advocacy